What It's Like to Plan a Wedding When You Have Migraine, According to Real Migraine Sufferers

 For the majority of Jorie Logan-Morris’ wedding day, she felt great.
 Getting ready, taking photographs, and the ceremony all went off without a hitch.
 But when she finally sat down to rest at the reception, that all changed.
 Her head started throbbing.
 She had trouble focusing.
 She experienced nausea, vomiting, diarrhea, and more undesirable symptoms.

-Turns out, Logan-Morris was suffering from a let-down migraine, which “can occur when you’ve been going through a period of high stress or activity,” she explains.
+Turns out, Logan-Morris was suffering from a let-down migraine attack, which “can occur when you’ve been going through a period of high stress or activity,” she explains.
 “When you’re finally able to rest and relax, your body responds by triggering a migraine.”

-Logan-Morris is no stranger to migraines—she’s lived with them for the past 16 years, since her doctor diagnosed her with chronic intractable migraines (also referred to as status migrainosus) at the age of 10.
-She typically has between 20 to 25 migraines every month, and even on the days she doesn’t have one, she wakes up with some type of head pain.
+Logan-Morris is no stranger to migraine—she’s lived with it for the past 16 years, since her doctor diagnosed her with chronic intractable migraine (also referred to as status migrainosus) at the age of 10.
+She typically has between 20 to 25 attacks every month, and even on the days she doesn’t have one, she wakes up with some type of head pain.

-So the chances that she’d have a migraine on her wedding day were already pretty high.
+So the chances that she’d have a headache on her wedding day were already pretty high.
 The added stress from over a year of planning was just the icing on the cake.

 “I’d built up stress for months, running around and hardly taking a moment to breathe,” she shares.
 “When I finally got to sit down, my body just crashed.”

-Logan-Morris isn’t the only person living with migraines.
+Logan-Morris isn’t the only person living with migraine.
 In fact, one in seven people worldwide live with them.

-She also isn’t alone when it comes to getting migraines during wedding planning and on the big day.
-Courtney Hall, who was diagnosed with migraines at the age of 17, was in the same boat.
+She also isn’t alone when it comes to experiencing attacks during wedding planning and on the big day.
+Courtney Hall, who was diagnosed with migraine at the age of 17, was in the same boat.
 Her overall experience is different than Logan-Morris, though—she usually only experiences one a month, around the same time as her menstrual cycle.
-She also runs the risk of getting one “when there’s been a combination of bad eating, stress, and lack of sleep” she shares.
+She also runs the risk of getting one “when there’s been a combination of bad eating, stress, and lack of sleep,” she shares.